Edwin R. A. Seligman: Professional leadership

+Seligman was a founder of the American Economic Association and served as president of that organization from 1902 to 1904.

+Selignman was a key figure in the formation of the American Association of University Professors.
+He chaired the committee that wrote the "1915 Declaration of Principles on Academic Freedom and Academic Tenure," now considered a landmark statement on academic freedom.
+He served as AAUP president from 1919 to 1920.

 Death and legacy

 Edwin Seligman died July 18, 1939.
 His beliefs were highly influential with Charles A. Beard, who was an academic colleague at Columbia.
 In particular, Seligman's economic viewpoints to history helped inform Beard's work An Economic Interpretation of the Constitution of the United States.
 As a mentor to fiscal experts including Carl Shoup, Seligman's ideas also guided post-World War II tax reform.